00Daisy/00Daisy.github.io/README.md

 # [Yu-Ling's Blog](https://yulingyou.com/)

-This is my learning journey at coding, incuding the learning goals at Makers Academy.
+This is my learning journey at coding, including the learning goals at Makers Academy.

 It includes examples of my work, challenges completed, and the processes I have learnt and developed while working towards the following goals.